James Oglethorpe: Retirement and death

 Little is known about Oglethorpe's later life.
 He served on the committee of the Hospital for the Maintenance and Education of exposed and deserted young Children and was a member of the Committee to encourage British fisheries.
 After retirement, he became friends with various literary figures in London, including Samuel Johnson, James Boswell, Hannah More, and Oliver Goldsmith.
 Oglethorpe and Boswell became particularly close.
 Boswell and Johnson offered to write a biography of Oglethorpe, and Boswell began to collect materials, but no such volume was ever published.

 From 1755 to 1761 Oglethorpe was out of England.
 Very little is known about what he did over these six years; they are referred to as his "missing years".
-On 22 September, he had unsuccessfully petitioned George III to reactivate his Georgia regiment, and by 9 December Oglethorpe had left England and arrived in Rotterdam.
-There he requested a position in the military of Prussia from his friend James Francis Edward Keith, whom Oglethorpe had fought with in the 1710s.
+On 22 September, he had unsuccessfully petitioned George III to reactivate Oglethorpe's Regiment, and by 9 December Oglethorpe had left England and arrived in Rotterdam.
+There he requested a position in the Prussian Army from Keith.
 There are no records of what happened to Oglethorpe in the five years after he wrote a letter to Keith on 3 May 1756.
 Boswell wrote that he "went abroad in 1756 to his freind[sic] Keith [...] fought in the army" and "was with Keith when killed".
-Baine concludes that Oglethorpe took the pseudonym 'John Tebay' and likely joined the Prussian Army in mid to late 1756.
-He was likely with Keith and Frederick the Great during the campaigns of the Seven Years' War.
-He probably left the army to visit family over part of the winter.
+Baine concludes that Oglethorpe took the pseudonym 'John Tebay' and likely joined the Prussian army in mid to late 1756.
+He was likely with Keith and Frederick the Great during the campaigns of the Seven Years' War, and probably left the army to visit his family over part of the winter.
 In early 1758, Oglethorpe was almost discovered by Joseph Yorke, an Englishman.
-He was wounded at a battle on 14 October.
-Keith reportedly fell into Oglethorpe's arms when he was killed at the Battle of Hochkirch.
-He left the army in March 1759 and had returned to England by October 1761.
+Oglethorpe was wounded at a battle on 14 October, and Keith reportedly fell into his arms when he was killed at the Battle of Hochkirch.
+Leaving the Prussian army in March 1759, Oglethorpe returned to England by October 1761.

 In May 1768, during the French conquest of Corsica, Oglethorpe pseudonymously published three essays in support of Corsican independence.
 He advocated strongly in favor of their independence, along with Boswell.

-As colonists in America became increasingly vocal about perceived injustices, Oglethorpe did not publicly speak out, though he privately sympathized with them.
-From June 1777 to April 1778, Oglethorpe and Granville Sharp unsuccessfully attempted to convince the British leadership to end the war and give the colonists rights as full Englishmen.
-There was a claim that Oglethorpe was offered refusal to command the British Army in the American Revolutionary War, a claim that Spalding notes scholars have been "unable to discover a shred of truth" to.
+As colonists in the Thirteen Colonies, including Georgia, became increasingly opposed to British colonial policies in the 1760s and 1770s, Oglethorpe did not publicly speak out but he privately sympathised with them.
+In 1775 these grievances led to the outbreak of the American War of Independence, and from June 1777 to April 1778 Oglethorpe and Granville Sharp unsuccessfully attempted to convince the British government to end the war and give the colonists their "rights of Englishmen".
+There was a claim that Oglethorpe refused an offer to command British troops in North America, a claim that Spalding notes scholars have been "unable to discover a shred of truth" to.
 In June 1785, Oglethorpe met John Adams twice in London.
 Oglethorpe died on 1 July 1785, at an estate in Cranham in Essex, to the east of London.
 He was 88.
 The cause of death is unknown, though it is thought to have been a disease like influenza that worsened into pneumonia.